Planning to reach out to recruiters during your job search, but don’t know how to approach them? You’re in luck!

 The Linkedin Search function, accessible from the Search bar at the top left of most LinkedIn pages, is one of the best tools for job seekers trying to find key contacts.

-Begin by typing your query (e.g. recruiter) into the Search bar which looks like the bar in the image below.
+Begin by typing your query (e.g. recruiter) into the Search bar, as shown below.
+This is currently the only place where you can specify the keywords you want.

 As one person noted in a survey from LinkedIn on recruiter queries, many recruiters are "very receptive" to receiving a note from a candidate, especially one whose experience and career level aligns with their particular area of specialty.
 Be aware, however, that this note must explain the purpose of your query.